 How Dog Ownership can Help Our Health

 It’s safe to say plenty of pet owners across the country have been extra grateful for dog ownership this year.
-From providing some much-needed company to helping with both physical and mental health – there are plenty of benefits to having a pet in the home.
+From providing some much-needed company to helping with both physical activity levels and by improving mental health – there are plenty of benefits to having a pet in the home.
 Here are some of them.

 During these hard times, whether people are self-isolating or recovering from injuries, there is something to be said for the wonder of pets.
 Even though all animals are special, is there a breed that has proven to be the most popular in the country?
 A recent survey was created to answer that very question.
 They asked 2,000 Brits about their dog ownership and how they’ve been helping them during this year.
 It revealed the most popular dog in the UK was a Labrador retriever.